 Contact your child’s doctor or call the Peoria City/County Health Department at 309-679-6076 to schedule a lead screening.
-Children should be tested for lead poisoning at 9 - 12 months of age and again at 18 - 24 months of age.
-Lead tests are free for children up to 6 years of age enrolled in Medicaid or WIC; the cost is $20 for children not enrolled in these programs.
+Children should be tested for lead poisoning at 9 - 12 months of age, again at 18 - 24 months of age, and some other at-risk children up to 6 years of age.
+Lead screening tests for children are currently free at the Peoria City/County Health Department.

 Let Elmo Help You Learn About Lead